 To keep pressure on the situation outside of the police force, Cole enlists comrade-now-turned insurance investigator Jack Kelso to inspect Elsa’s friend’s death, thus exposing the racket.
-Jack’s cases play one after the other in the original experience (including the several parts during the final level), but the DLC case Nicholson Electroplating slots in right before the final level.
+Jack’s cases play one after the other in the original experience (including the final level), but the DLC case Nicholson Electroplating slots in right before the final level.

 This completely upends the narrative, with a case that has no bearing on the story while said story is hurtling towards its conclusion.

 But that is why they work perfectly as DLC.

 Instead of just ANOTHER case in a long line of cases, the DLC is a reminder of that appealing central core of the game.
 Seeing these old friends again, Bekowsky, Rusty, Roy, and Biggs, and getting to do the old “crack the case” thing one last time (which could get tiring after having several in a row), it feels comfortable, safe even.